Science Council event provides insight into science policy careers

 If you do not obtain a graduate job specifically in this field, DO NOT rule out science policy as a career.
 Civil Service, governmental and charity jobs also provide opportunities to move around within Science and Politics and may in turn land you your dream job in science policy.
 Not all of the guest speakers started their careers specifically in science policy, so remember… career goals are not always a linear process!

 The Science Council provides a voice on policy issues affecting the science community, fostering debate and the exchange of ideas.
-Subscribe to our policy newsletter and join our public affairs network.
+Join our public affairs network.